Grawnya/f1-dublin-race-ticket-booking-system/README.md

 For the red and black, the contrast check between them passed, as it exceeded the contrast ratio criteria of 4.5, as seen below:

 > ![Web Aim Contrast Result for Black and Red](documentation/colour_contrast_black.png)
 \
 &nbsp;

+## Browser Compatibility
+The website was tested on a variety of browsers to ensure that it was fully functional.

+On desktop, Google Chrome, Mozilla Firefox and Microsoft Edge were utilised.

+On mobile, Google Chrome was utilised.

+The responsiveness and the appearance remained relatively the same across the various devices and browsers.
+\
+&nbsp;